 - Billing professionals and prescription vendors cannot send patients’ information forward – Other stakeholders, as mentioned in the above point, are not allowed to send patients’ information forward.

-- Entities should notify patients of a breach – The patients have complete right on their medical details.
+- Entities should notify patients of a breach – The patients have complete right to their medical details.
 This allows smooth flow of data sharing among multiple healthcare institutions.

-The importance of following HIPAA compliance for hospitals lies in the understanding of what would happen if they are not followed.
-In case of non-following compliances, hospitals are held liable to pay massive fines.
-An individual data breach case can amount to $100 to $50,000 in fine.
+For hospitals, the importance of creating a mobile app with HIPAA compliance lies in the understanding of what would happen if they are not followed.
+In case of non-adherence to the compliance, hospitals are held liable to pay massive fines.
+An individual data breach case can amount to $1000 to $1 million in fine.

 How to Make HIPAA Compliant Mobile Apps?